A Laplacian Pyramid Based Generative H&E Stain Augmentation Network: Experimental Results

 \subsection{Timing Analysis}

-\new{In \cref{tbl:timing}, we tabulate the average time per image needed for stain augmentation for a range of image sizes.
-We compare the run times of G-SAN against CPU-based implementations of the SOTA in stain separation (\ie Macenko \cite{macenko2009method} and Vahadane \cite{vahadane2016structure}), as well as the competing stain augmentation methods used previously in the downstream tasks.
-The experiments were conducted on the same machine with an AMD 5800X 8-core CPU and a Nvidia RTX3090 GPU.
+In \cref{tbl:timing}, we tabulate the average time per image needed for stain augmentation for a range of image sizes.
+We compare the run times of G-SAN against CPU-based implementations of the SOTA in stain separation (\ie Macenko \cite{macenko2009method} and Vahadane \cite{vahadane2016structure}), as well as the competing stain augmentation methods used previously in the downstream tasks. \new{With the stain separation methods, while we recognize that their efficiency can be optimized with prior knowledge of the data, we do not consider any application-specific or data-specific factors in our timing measurements for the sake of simplicity, especially given that the availability of such information is not guaranteed in practice.} The experiments were conducted on the same machine with an AMD 5800X 8-core CPU and a Nvidia RTX3090 GPU.
 The run times are averaged over 1000 iterations.
 Compared to all other stain transfer and stain augmentation methods, G-SAN is more scalable with increasing image dimensions.
-Given input images of size $2048^2$, performing stain transfer using G-SAN at level 0 only requires up to 44\% of time needed by the fastest CPU-based multi-threaded stain separation or stain augmentation method.}
+Given input images of size $2048^2$, performing stain transfer using G-SAN at level 0 only requires up to 44\% of time needed by the fastest CPU-based multi-threaded stain separation or stain augmentation method.